itseez3d/metaperson/docs/business-integration/js_api.md

 * `eventName` - should be set to `make_screenshot`.
 This tells MetaPerson Creator which request you're making.
 * `width` - width of the screenshot image.
 The default value is `640`.
 * `height` - height of the screenshot image.
 The default value is `480`.
+* `mode` - specifies whether the camera captures a headshot or a full-body screenshot.
+Possible values: `head`, `body`.

 Once the screenshot is done, MetaPerson Creator sends a link to the image in the [`model_screenshot`](#model-screenshot) event.